ros2/ros2_documentation/source/Concepts/Intermediate/About-Buffer-Backends.rst

 ``rosidl_typesupport_fastrtps_cpp``, but nothing in the backend API ties it to a specific RMW.

-Base backends and composed backends
+Backends and higher-level libraries
 -----------------------------------

-The backend interface is narrow enough that vendors typically ship backends in two layers:
+A backend should represent a memory substrate or transport technology.

-* **Base backends** are tied to a memory substrate or a transport technology.
+Examples include a CUDA backend built on CUDA VMM and CUDA IPC, a ROCm backend, or a shared-memory backend.
-  Examples: a CUDA backend built on CUDA VMM and CUDA IPC; a ROCm backend;
+The backend knows how to allocate memory, package that memory into a descriptor, and re-import it on another endpoint.

-  a shared-memory backend.
+Higher-level data models can live above this layer as ordinary messages and libraries.
-  A base backend knows how to allocate its memory, how to package it into a descriptor, and how to re-import it on another endpoint.
+For example, ``tensor_msgs/msg/ExperimentalTensor`` carries DLPack-aligned tensor metadata (dtype, shape, strides, byte offset) plus a ``uint8[] data`` field.

-* **Composed backends** add a higher-level programming model on top of a base backend while staying agnostic to *which* base they run on.
+That ``data`` field is a ``rosidl::Buffer<uint8_t>`` in generated C++ code, so it can be transported by whichever backend is negotiated for the connection.
-  The canonical example is a PyTorch backend whose buffers are tensors with shape/strides/dtype; the tensor storage is delegated to whatever base backend is appropriate for the current device (CUDA today, CPU as a portable fallback, other device backends in principle).
+The ``torch_conversions`` helper library converts between ``ExperimentalTensor`` and ``at::Tensor``; it is not itself a buffer backend.

-Descriptors for composed backends typically embed a ``uint8[]`` field that the RMW serializes using the *inner* buffer's backend, so the composition does not require the composed backend to know the wire format of each base.
+When the message's data buffer uses the ``cuda`` backend, tensor bytes can move through CUDA IPC.

-This is the expected shape of the backend ecosystem: one or two vendor-specific base backends, plus a handful of well-known user-facing composed backends (tensor libraries, point-cloud libraries, etc.) that can be layered on top.
+When it uses the CPU backend, the same message and helper APIs still work with ordinary host memory.

 Relationship to other ROS 2 mechanisms
 --------------------------------------